KRYMZ0N/KRYMZ0N/README.md

 ## KRYMZ0N
 Hello, I'm KRYMZ0N.
 I mainly do Minecraft stuff such as plugins and Mods, however I have experience with random other things as well.
 ## Languages
-I am pretty good with Java, and I am alright with Javascript and Python.
+I am pretty good with Java, and I am alright with Javascript and Python, and C#.

-I am currently in the process of learning C.
+I am currently in the process of learning C and C++.

-I would also like to learn C#, and C++
+I would like to learn Lua

 ## Projects
 My main project right now is SimpleExploit fixer, It seeks to patch many exploits mainly lag inducing ones!
 If you would like to report an exploit, you can make a pull request, or you can contact me in one of the methods below.